Mike writes mile-by-mile guides & maps for drivers. He can create a personal itenerary for you - & your pets!

 Dr. Richard Rhoda made an intelligent blog posting, comparing murders of Americans in Mexico to traffic deaths in the USA.
 It is about time others took up the flag of reason to combat all those who do nothing more than quote scare stories and statistics that are irrelevant to tourists.

-And, in fairness, not all Americans are angels.
+In fairness, not all Americans are angels.
 Don't you think that perhaps some of those killed may have been involved in some way with illegal drugs?
 I'm just sayin' ....

-The bottom line is that you have a darn good chance of getting shot in the USA at a parking lot of a shopping center, a Wal-Mart, a school, a post office etc. In fact, you have a greater chance of getting shot there than in Mexico.
+The bottom line is that you have a darn good chance of getting shot in the USA at a parking lot of a shopping center, a Walmart, a school, a post office etc. In fact, you have a greater chance of getting shot there than in Mexico.
 People hear the big numbers of killings but don't take into account that they refer to non-tourists.
 In terms of highway robberies, yes, sometimes they happen, but they happen in the USA too.
 Don't drive big, $50,000 pickups and SUV's and you won't get carjacked.

 Do not confuse missionaries and people working in Mexico with tourists.
 As a tourist, you are unlikely to frequent the same neighborhoods, have possible confrontations with people who know you, or be targeted by criminals.